-One of the most enjoyable ways to relieve neck pain: warmed oil for abhyanga (self massage) or a massage from a loved one.
+One of the most enjoyable ways to relieve neck pain is warm oil massage.

 Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
-Kottakkal Ayurveda products and this information is not intended for use in the diagnosis, treatment, cure, or prevention of any disease.
+Kottakkal Ayurveda products and information are not intended for use in the diagnosis, treatment, cure, or prevention of any disease.
 If you have serious, acute, or chronic health problems, please consult a trained health professional.
-If you are seeking the medical advice of a trained Ayurvedic practitioner or doctor, call (800) 215-9934 or email us at email@example.com.
-We will provide you with one of our affiliated Ayurvedic professionals.
-Check with your doctor before taking herbs when pregnant or nursing.
+If you are seeking the advice of a trained Ayurvedic professional, call (800) 215-9934 or email us at email@example.com.
+We will provide you with information to consult with Ayurvedic professionals.
+Always check with your doctor before taking herbs when pregnant or nursing.